thetechguy-kt/interview-caller-system/README.md

 This is a multi-part application designed to streamline the candidate flow management during interviews or walk-in assessments.
 It automates token generation, queue control, and live displays for interview counters.
 Built with Python and Tkinter, the system uses Excel and JSON files for data storage and operates entirely offline.

 ### One-Time ChangeLog ###
-8th November 2025:
+19th November 2025:
-  - Release 2 uploaded in GitHub.
-All the Bugs are fixed in Release 2.
+  - Release 3 uploaded in GitHub.
+All the Bugs are fixed in Release 3.
-  - The Pre-Release 3 is uploaded in the Main Repository.
   - Any Queries can be sent to my E-Mail ID: [thetechguy34@outlook.com](mailto:thetechguy34@outlook.com)

 For the full ChangeLog: [Click Here](https://github.com/thetechguy-kt/interview-caller-system/blob/main/Changelog.md)